 What is a martingale collar?
 Also known as greyhound collar or half check collar or limited slip collar, the martingale collar may at a first glance almost resembles a regular collar but at a closer look, it comes with an extra twist.
 This collar may not be as popular as other types of dog collars, but it has some advantages that makes it a preferable choice with certain types of dogs.
 Nowadays, more and more people are discovering martingale collars which is causing this collar to slowly gain more and more popularity.

-Designed with sighthounds in mind, the martingale collar is particularly suitable for dogs with necks that are larger than their heads, hence its other names “greyhound collar” or “whippet collar.”
+Designed with sighthounds in mind, the martingale collar is particularly suitable for dogs with necks that are larger than their head, hence its other names “greyhound collar” or “whippet collar.”

 A martingale collar therefore offers more control but when properly fitted without the choking effect of choke collars.
 For this reason, this collar is also referred to as ” the humane choke collar.”